Group-6-542/JasmineData/README.md

 # Jasmine's Repository
 This is Jasmine Duong's Repository.

-It contains the original clean Seattle Pet Data, then the aggregated data contaiing the whole group.
-A separate factoring file is also uploaded, though using Emily's aggregated data
+It contains the aggregated and clean data file (named All Aggregated Data), as well as the csv file for the data.
+Additionally, my factoring code is attached.

-My part of the project is factoring.
+Even though I had my own cleaned data, I used Emily's cleaned data file in my factoring code.